im-open/process-dotnet-test-results/README.md

 This repository is based on [NasAmin/trx-parser](https://github.com/NasAmin/trx-parser).

-GitHub Action that parses `dotnet test` results from `trx` files and creates a status check with the results.
+This GitHub Action parses `dotnet test` results from `trx` files and creates a status check with the results.
-Tests are not run as part of this action.

-The outcome of this action is not affected if it encounters test failures but the status checks it creates are.
-This behavior can be customized using the `ignore-failures-in-check` input.
+This action does not run the unit tests so it will not fail if the `trx` file contains test failures.
+The status checks that it creates will be failing checks though if the `trx` files contain test failures.
+If you do not want the status checks to be failing checks when they report test failures, set the `ignore-failures-in-check` input to `true`.
+You may wish to do this if you do not want these checks to block PR merging.

-The status check can be seen as a new item on the workflow run and there should be one check created per `trx` file.
+The status check can be seen as a new item on the workflow run or on the PR status check section.
+There should be one status check created per `trx` file.
 The check is named after the test project the `trx` was generated for.

 ## Viewing the Status Checks
 If there is a corresponding PR, the check can be viewed in the Status Checks section: